springload/awesome-wagtail/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
-- Suggested additions should be related to Wagtail
+- Suggested additions should be related to Wagtail.
 - Suggested packages should be tested and documented.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[package](link) - Description.`